GreenRiverSoftwareDevelopment/fast-iq/README.md

 ### Database
 Currently, some entries from the database will be in array format and will be delimited by ",".
 Also, the delete function will actually delete entries from the database permanently.
+##### Config File
+You will have to create a new config file to work with your web host's database.

 ### Videos
 YouTube links could potentially be a issue, the parsing of the YouTube URL is important.
-If a issue with videos arises check the route that handles the parsing of the videos urls,
+If a issue with videos arises check the route that handles the parsing of the videos urls.